-3.11 Using the remote control that has proportional controls
+3.11 Using the remote control with control levers

 Your wrecker may be equipped with a remote control that has control levers.
 The remote control is used to control the wrecker from afar, where you can remain at a safe distance from the load and more easily see what you are doing while operating the controls.